ZhouyihaiDing/grpc-gcp-php-1/README.md

 ## About This Repository

-This repo is created to support GCP specific extensions for gRPC.
-To use the extension features, please refer to [src](src).
+This repo is created to support GCP specific libraries for gRPC.
+To use the library features, please refer to [src](src).

 This repo also contains supporting infrastructures such as end2end tests and benchmarks for accessing cloud APIs with gRPC client libraries.